xiaochi-liu/interpretable-ml-book/manuscript/02-interpretability.md

 Maybe the correct explanation why Doge got stuck could be that the battery was very low, additionally one of the wheels is not working properly and on top of that there is a bug that causes the robot to re-try to go to the same spot over and over again, even though there was some obstacle in the way.
 These reasons (and some more) caused the robot to get stuck, but it only explained that there was something in the way, and this was enough for me to trust its behaviour, and to get a shared meaning of that accident, which I can share with my girlfriend.
 ("By the way, Doge got stuck again in the bathroom, we have to remove the carpets before we let it clean").
-The example of the robot getting stuck on the carpet might not even require an explanation, because I can explain it to myself by observing that Doge can't move on this carpet mess, see Figure \@ref(fig:doge-stuck)
+The example of the robot getting stuck on the carpet might not even require an explanation, because I can explain it to myself by observing that Doge can't move on this carpet mess.
 But there are other situations, which are less obvious, like a full dirt bag.

 ![Doge, my vacuum cleaner got stuck.
 As an explanation for the accident, Doge told me that it needs to be on a flat surface.](images/doge-stuck.png)

 Only with interpretability can machine learning algorithms be **debugged and audited**.